jamargoochIT/azure-setup/README.md

 After Client-1 finishes restarting, we’re going to log into DC-1 so we can disable the firewalls.
-Open remote desktop and type in the Public IP address for DC-1 and use the credentials you created for DC-1 and log in.
+Open remote desktop and type in the Public IP address for DC-1 and use the credentials you created for DC-1 and log in.<br><br>

-Quick Tip --
+**Quick Tip** --<br><br><br>
 If you forget your username or password, go to the virtual machines main page and click on the virtual machine who’s credentials you’ve forgotten, in this case let’s say it’s DC-1.
 ![30](https://github.com/user-attachments/assets/897fd676-30e2-4cd5-b0ad-482e6ad45793)<br><br><br><br>